-2009 2008
+2010 2009

-March \$ .130 \$ .120
+March \$ .14 \$ .13

-June .130 .120
+June .14 .13

-September .130 .120
+September .14 .13

-December .140 .130
+December .16 .14

 The Company maintains a treasury stock buyback program pursuant to which the Board of Directors has authorized the repurchase of up to 300,000 shares of the Company's common stock.
-The Company did not repurchase any shares in 2009 and repurchased 120,000 shares for \$3,984,000 in 2008.
-As of December 31, 2009, 180,000 shares remained available for repurchase under the program.
+The Company repurchased 12,000 shares for an aggregate purchase price of \$467,000 in 2010 and 0 shares in 2009.
+As of December 31, 2010, 168,000 shares remained available for repurchase under the program.
 A portion of the repurchased shares may be used for the Company's employee benefit plans, and the balance will be available for other general corporate purposes.
 The stock repurchase authorization does not have an expiration date and the pace of repurchase activity will depend on factors such as levels of cash generation from operations, cash requirements for investments, repayment of debt, current stock price, and other factors.
 The Company may repurchase shares from time to time on the open market or in private transactions, including structured transactions.
-The stock repurchase program may be modified or discontinued at any time.
+The stock repurchase program may be modified or discontinued at any time

-Performance Quoted on The Nasdag Stock Market for the last Five Fiscal Years
+Performance Quoted on The Nasdaq Stock Market for the Last Five Fiscal Years

 The following graph compares the cumulative total returns over the last five fiscal years of a hypothetical investment of \$100 in shares of common stock of the Company with a hypothetical investment of \$100 in The Nasdaq Stock Market (US) ("Nasdaq") and in the index of Nasdaq computer and data processing stocks.
-The graph assumes \$100 was invested on December 31, 2004, with dividends reinvested.
+The graph assumes \$100 was invested on December 31, 2005, with dividends reinvested.
 Returns are based on period end prices.